akbarmohammadi70/Swarm_CI-CD_ClientIP/ansible/README.md

 2. **swarm**: Initializes a Docker Swarm.
 3. **nginx**: Installs and configures Nginx on the manager node to act as a reverse proxy, serving on port 80.
 4. **registery_runner**: Sets up a Docker registry and GitLab Runner on the manager node.
+5. **routing**: Convert the manager node into a router for all worker nodes and manually execute these commands on the worker nodes to send default routes towards the manager node: `ip route del default` and `ip route add default via 192.168.0.1`.

 ### Ansible Playbook